BVishal25/learn-with-ai-web/README.md

 -   **❗ Remembers Contents:** The lessons will be cached once it got loaded.
 So, when user re-launch the app, they don't have to load it again.
 It saves the API request tokens.
 ---

-## Start work on the app NOW❗:
+## Try this app NOW❗:

-1. You can start work on this app NOW!! (click the link): https://learn-with-ai-web.vercel.app/
+1. You can try this app NOW!! : https://learn-with-ai-web.vercel.app/

 ❗❗Spoilers: IT IS COMPLETELY FREE ❗❗ (except your own AI API key)

+---

 ## Run Locally